 Prior to lodging an application to the Native Vegetation Panel, we recommended that all applicants organise a pre-lodgement meeting with Local Land Services to discuss the proposed clearing and to obtain advice as to the level and type of information required to be submitted with the application.
 Preparing an assessment ready application will promote an efficient process for both applicants and the Panel.

 Every application must contain a comprehensive description of the proposal and meet all legislative requirements.
 We recommend that applications are prepared by a suitably qualified and experienced person(s) including a Biodiversity Assessment Method (BAM) accredited assessor (in accordance with the Biodiversity Conservation Act 2016).
-The Native Vegetation Panel will refer to section 60ZF of the Local Land Services Act 2013 when assessing the application so we encourage you to become familiar with the standards.
+When assessing the application the Native Vegetation Panel will refer to section 60ZF of the Local Land Services Act 2013 within rural areas, or section 2.14 of State Environmental Planning Policy (Biodiversity and Conservation) 2021 within non-rural areas, so we encourage you to become familiar with the relevant standards.

 Complete an application form